 1. Obtain the original colored gelcoat from your dealer and a small amount of M.E.K. (catalyst) which when mixed with the gelcoat, will cause it to harden.
-You may also wish to obtain a small amount of acetone which is the most suitable cleaning agent for gelcoat.
+You may also wish to obtain a little acetone which is the most suitable cleaning agent for gelcoat.